dask/dask-ml/docs/source/index.rst

 Partner with other distributed libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Other machine learning libraries like XGBoost and TensorFlow already have
+Other ML libraries like XGBoost and TensorFlow already have
 distributed solutions that work quite well.
 Dask-ML makes no attempt to
 re-implement these systems.
 Instead, Dask-ML makes it easy to use normal Dask
 workflows to prepare and set up data, then it deploys XGBoost or Tensorflow